kensiprell/ktorio.github.io/quickstart/quickstart/gradle.md

 ## Final `build.gradle` (with Ktor)
 {: #complete}

-When you are done, the `build.gradle` file should look like this:
+When you are done the `build.gradle` file should look like this:

 ```groovy
 group 'Example'